dusanlazic/avala/docs/docs/server/submitter.md

     from typing import Any, Literal

     def setup() -> Any:
+        """
+        Gets called before the Avala server starts accepting flags.
+Use it to establish a TCP connection to the flag submitting service, initiate a session, etc.

-        # Object you return will be passed to every submit call
+        Object returned from this function will be passed as the second argument to the submit function.
+        """
         return {}

     def submit(flags: list[str], context: Any) -> list[tuple[Literal["accepted", "rejected", "requeued"], str, str]]:

-        # Submit a batch of flags, get the responses and determine statuses of each of the flags
+        """
+        Submits a list of flags and returns their status based on the flag checking service's response.
+Returns a list of tuples, where each tuple contains the flag's status (accepted, rejected, or requeued), the response message, and the original flag.

+        Use this when the flag checking service allows submitting multiple flags at once (e.g. over HTTP).
+        """

         return [
             ("accepted", "FLAG_3B37DF144CE4A83566BB OK", "FLAG_3B37DF144CE4A83566BB"),